openregister/deployment/README.md

 		export AWS_PROFILE=registers

-## How to create a register in an existing environment
+## How to create a register in an existing environment with an existing register group

 Step-by-step: